nhsd-exeter/dos-integration/README.md

     make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=di-363 COMMIT=2bc43dd // This destroys the di-363 task environment

+### Remove deployment on Pull Request merge

+When a pull request is merged it will run an AWS Codebuild project that will destroy the environment if it exists.
+The codebuild stage can be found within the development-pipeline terraform stack.

 ### Secrets